kstenerud/dogma/kbnf.md

                              ;
 ```

-### Function
+### Functions

-Functions behave similarly to macros, except that they are opaque: Whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions-and-encodings), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).
+Functions behave similarly to macros, except that they are opaque: Whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is either one of the [built-in functions](#builtin-functions), or is user-defined in [prose](#prose) (either as a description, or as a URL pointing to a description).

 Since the function is opaque, its types cannot be inferred like for macros, and therefore must be specified.

+Functions must specify the [types](#types) of all parameters and its return value.
+A function cannot produce anything if its input types are mismatched.

 ```kbnf
 function               = identifier_restricted '(' TOKEN_SEP function_param (ARG_SEP function_param)* TOKEN_SEP ')' TOKEN_SEP ':' TOKEN_SEP type;